shishenyxx/PASM/Snakemake_pipeline/README.md

 Segmental duplications annotated to the output table in bed format (corresponding to your reference genome file).

 ## Output:
+These are headers of the output table.
+The output table has the same number of entries as the sum of each of the files from "vcf_path".
 #### ID
 The name of the "tumor" bam tag where the information of this line is calculated from.
 #### CHROM